zuozhenggh/learning-library/data-management-library/database/auto-partitioning/validate-table-1/validate-table-1.md

      where d between to_date('01-JUL-2020') and to_date('02-JUL-2020');
     </copy>

-## Task 2: Wait for Automatic SQL Tuning Set Population
+## Task 2: Wait for Automatic SQL Tuning Set (ASTS) Population

 The Auto STS Capture Task is responsible for capturing workload SQL in a SQL tuning set called SYS\_AUTO\_STS.
+This is the _automatic SQL tuning set_ or ASTS and is maintained automatically in Autonomous Database environments.

-This is the _automatic SQL tuning set_.
-Monitor the last schedule time and wait until the task has executed.
+Use the following query to monitor the last schedule time and wait until the task has executed again - i.e. _after_ the workload queries were executed.

     <copy>
      select current_timestamp now from dual;